 June is National Frozen Yogurt Month (February 6th is National Frozen Yogurt Day), and our arms don’t have to be twisted to celebrate.

-Here are some ideas to make your indulgence a bit more special, plus the history of frozen yogurt:
+Here are some ideas to make your indulgence a bit more special.
+But first:

 DIY FROZEN YOGURT PARTY BAR